DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 ## MongoDB

-MongoDB is a database provider with different tools for their operation.
-We will be stting up a database, and installing the MongoDB Compass, to easily develop and navigate a database.
+MongoDB is a database provider with different tools for operations.
+In today's session, we will be setting up a database, and installing the MongoDB Compass, to easily develop and navigate a new database.
 MongoDB is cloud based, and the creation of a database requires registration.
+They can be locally hosted also - though it is recommened to use a the CLoud as data can then be accessed from any machine with the correct connection strings.

-*The Setup*
+### The Setup

 Follow this link: https://www.mongodb.com/